 Aims and Values

-LATEST NEWS: The Wessex Learning Trust are delighted to confirm that the four schools in the Mendip Edge Federation have been given approved by the Regional Schools Commissioner to join the Trust.
+LATEST NEWS: The Wessex Learning Trust are delighted to confirm that the four schools in the Mendip Edge Federation have been given approval by the Regional Schools Commissioner to join the Trust.

 The Trust believes in high quality education and personal development for its young people